 - Both individuals don’t experience any emotional connection to the sex in their relationship.
 In this scenario sex is nihilistic and is easily brushed off as casual, but the Bible emphasizes that all sex has an impact on who we are emotionally (Matt.
 15:19-20; James 1:14-15)—whether we realize this or not at the time.
 The negative impact of a hedonistic approach to sex is eventually seen in how that individual values personal relationships and their community.

 Yes, sexual attraction is a very important part of any successful long-term relationship.
-But for Christians, the benefit of making a life-long commitment in marriage before having sex, is that when sex enters a relationship, each person becomes both physically and emotionally vulnerable to the other and the security of marriage provides some safety for them both.
+But for Christians, the benefit of making a life-long commitment in marriage before having sex is that when sex enters a relationship, each person becomes both physically and emotionally vulnerable to the other and the security of marriage provides some safety for them both.

 It’s also worth noting that, according to scientists, the euphoria associated with initial physical attraction lasts about 12-24 months.
 Ultimately, the benefit of sex in marriage is experienced over decades, not in a test-drive.
 So maybe focusing on communication, joint interests, trust, etc. can help determine whether a relationship will last—not sex.

 Many folks who cohabit have come from the dark cloud of divorce and broken homes and want to avoid the pitfall of marriage altogether.
 This is completely understandable.
 Many of us have either experienced or observed the toxicity that can occur in a broken marriage relationship.
-There’s nothing good about it.
 We also live in a utilitarian culture; a culture of beta testing, the next new thing, disposable goods, fast paced tech, and on-demand.
 Many believe that this has had an indirect influence on how younger generations approach relationships.

 *For the purposes of this article, we are defining cohabitation as “unmarried heterosexual couples living together in a sexual relationship as a precursor or alternative to marriage.”